marchtea/scrapy_doc_chs/topics/request-response.rst

                                                     'path': '/currency'}])

         The latter form allows for customizing the ``domain`` and ``path`` attributes of the cookie.
-These is only useful if the cookies are saved for later requests.
+This is only useful if the cookies are saved for later requests.

         When some site returns cookies (in a response) those are stored in the